 Alpaugh is a tiny town located in the state of California.
 With a population of 871 people and just one neighborhood, Alpaugh is the 770th largest community in California.

-Because occupations involving physical labor dominate the local economy, Alpaugh is generally considered to be a blue-collar town.
-65.76% of the Alpaugh workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Alpaugh is a blue-collar town, with 65.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Alpaugh is a town of farmers, fishers, or foresters, service providers, and sales and office workers.
 There are especially a lot of people living in Alpaugh who work in farm management occupations (45.53%), food service (12.45%), and sales jobs (8.17%).

 You will also find that a lot of people in Alpaugh work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.